Skip to content

 Warning indicating Loop is either red or has failed to upload to Nightscout for a longer period of time.

-Mouse over or Touch the Loop pill to view a tool tip containing one or more of the latest status messages.
-The most up-to-date Nightscout also includes information in the Loop pill for the minimum and maximum predicted BG, eventual and predicted BG.
+Mouse over or touch the Loop pill to view a tooltip containing one or more of the latest status messages.
+The most up-to-date Nightscout also includes information in the Loop pill for the minimum and maximum predicted glucose, eventual and predicted glucose.

 img/loop_pill_message.png